Please note that you will need a visa for any stay in the United Kingdom.

-After your stay you will receive an email from the EU asking you to create an electronic final report.
-Use the link you receive to compose your experience report online.
+After your stay, you will receive an email from the EU asking you to complete the EU Survey.
+Please click on the provided link and complete the online survey.

-The section of the Learning Agreements for Traineeships – after mobility must be filled out by the host company on the last day of your internship and serves as a confirmation of your internship period.
+The Traineeship Certificate is to be completed by the host company at the last day of your internship.
+It serves to confirm your internship period.

 Erasmus+ and BAföG

 Mandatory internships abroad lasting at least twelve weeks can also be funded by BAföG.
 BAföG for within Germany cannot be used for stays abroad.
 You must apply for special BAföG for abroad.
 This may mean that even individuals not eligible for BAföG within Germany could recieve BAföG for abroad.
 You must apply for BAföG for abroad at least six months before you begin your stay abroad.